 Hair loss is usually associated with men, but women can also lose their hair.
 It’s even worse for women because going bald just isn’t an option.
 But we’re lucky that we live now instead of decades ago, when the only options were toupees or wigs.

 Today men and women can stop hair loss pretty easily.
 There are chemicals that have been proven to be effective at hair regrowth.
 These chemicals are minoxidil and finasteride.
 They’re quite different however.
 Finasteride can only be used by men and you need a prescription to buy it.
 Some people think that finasteride is the best hair loss treatment for men.

-A slightly cheaper option is Provillus (and here are some reviews of Provillus).
+A slightly cheaper option is Provillus. to find reviews and other information).
 This is a very popular topical hair loss treatment for both men and women.
 It also comes with vitamins that help prevent hair loss from inside your body.

 You must apply Provillus every day to stop hair loss.
 If you stop using it your hair will begin to fall out again.
 Also, be sure to start using a receding hairline treatment as early as you can.
 Don’t wait until you are bald.
 Dead hair follicles can’t be brought back to life.
 If you make an effort and get the best hair loss treatment, you can keep a beautiful head of hair.

 Until recently, at least, the search for a systemic or topical medication with proved effectiveness against androgenetic alopecia has been in vain.
 When minoxidil (Loniten) was introduces as an oral antihypertensive agent five years ago, some patients receiving the drug started growing hair as a side effect.
 But because minoxidil given systemically may induce tachycardia and pericardial effusion unless accompanied by a [beta]-blocker and a diuretic, using the drug systemically in an attempt to induce hair growth in the normotensive patient is not feasible.